mosip/documentation/docs/id-schema.md

 ID schema is loaded as a part of master data to `identity_schema` table in `mosip_masterdata` DB.

-## Configuration guide
+## Customisation guide
-This guide helps an adopter customize the default ID Schema for information that are be collected from the residents.
+This guide helps an adopter customise the default ID Schema for information that are be collected from the residents.

 ## Terminology
 * **Field**: Unit of date collected from residents (eg. full name, last name, street address, proof of birth etc).